-- 3.29.
-From time to time the Committee may consider reports on other items falling within the Committee's terms of reference, such as performance reports or on proposed changes to national or regional planning policy. - 3.30.
-In those circumstances the procedure to be followed will be as described for public items above except that, there being no Planning Committee Procedure Rules application for the Committee to determine, there will be no provision for public speaking before the Committee.
+3.29.
+From time to time the Committee may consider reports on other items falling within the Committee's terms of reference, such as performance reports or on proposed changes to national or regional planning policy.

+3.30.
+In those circumstances the procedure to be followed will be as described for public items above except that, there being no Planning Application for the Committee to determine, there will be no provision for public speaking before the Committee.